 • Non-stick may scratch over time

-Star rating: 4.5 /5
+Star rating: 4.5/5

-Circulon’s non-stick family roasting oven tray & rack uses the same non-stick system as the rest of the Ultimum range, consisting of a triple layer of non-stick coating combined with a grooved interior to prevent food from sticking.
+Circulon’s non-stick family roasting oven tray and rack uses the same non-stick system as the rest of the Ultimum range, consisting of a triple layer of non-stick coating combined with a grooved interior to prevent food from sticking.

-In testing, any traybake residue wiped away easily by hand (though the black surface doesn’t make it easy to spot residue, and we had to pay attention to the grooves to make sure nothing was left behind).
+In testing, any traybake residue wiped away easily by hand, though the black surface doesn’t make it easy to spot residue, and we had to pay attention to the grooves to make sure nothing was left behind.

-This is fortunate – while the roasting tin is dishwasher-safe, handwashing is recommended.
+This is fortunate, as while the roasting tin is dishwasher-safe, handwashing is recommended.
 What we liked most about the tin, besides the simple clean, was that it came with a rack: meaning that it could be handy for roasting fatty meats, such as duck, as well as elevating any food that has the potential to burn on the base.
 We felt it was good value for money.

 Material: Non-stick coated carbon steel